Cancer Research UK PhD Studentships

 Our Institute has an international reputation for cancer research, with world renowned experts in the field.

-As part of our comprehensive training programme, fully funded by Cancer Research UK, we have 1 PhD studentship available for September 2017 entry.
+As part of our comprehensive training programme, fully funded by Cancer Research UK, we have funding for 2 further PhD studentships to commence in September 2017.

 Our training programme aims to develop a cohort of scientists equipped both intellectually and technically to conduct the highest quality research on cancer.